 Get A Generous Buzz

-My favorite part of the Kyoto sake tasting?
+My favorite part of the Kyoto sake tour?
 Tasting, of course!
 In all we got to sample seven types of sake, and were given a generous pour of each.
 It’s for this reason, I’m ashamed to admit, that I’m not able to go more in detail with the process of how sake is made, or to explain the nifty “sake meter” to which Kotaro introduced our group.
 Actually, there were more than seven types—we were also given a few shots inside the gift shop at the factory!

 Taste Delicious Food Pairings